wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 The skin type is detected depending on your race, tribe and gender.
 These details are from the [Face mesh upon .fbx import and storing the details it in the armature's custom properties data](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#import-ffxiv-fbx-file).

 **Properties:**
-- Skin Color
+- **Skin Color**
-- Mix: _For Hrothgar Only_.
+- **Mix**: _For Hrothgar Only_.
 Determines how much of the fur pattern is visible.
-- Fur Pattern Color: _For Hrothgar Only_.
+- **Fur Pattern Color**: _For Hrothgar Only_.
-- Subsurface Scattering
+- **Subsurface Scattering**
-- Specular Mix
+- **Specular Mix**
-- Diffuse _d texture: Will automatically apply based on race/tribe/gender.
+- **Diffuse _d texture**: Will automatically apply based on race/tribe/gender.
 NOTE: TexTools often exports the wrong Au Ra dark scales (Xaela I think?), you might need to replace the diffuse texture manually.
-- Multi _s texture:
+- **Multi _s texture**:
     - 'skin_m' for all races _except for Au Ra and Hrothgar_.
     - For Au Ra there are two different _s files, depending on your _Gender_. 'c1301b0001_s' for Male, 'c1401b0001_s' for Female.
     - For Hrothgar there are 5 different _s files, each one depends on the fur pattern.
-Fur Pattern 'V1' texture is applied by default for Hrothgar, however you might need to replace this manually.
+Fur Pattern 'V1' texture is applied by default for Hrothgar, however if .chara file is applied beforehand, the correct fur pattern file will be applied.
-- Normal _n texture: Will automatically apply based on race/tribe/gender.
+- **Normal _n texture**: Will automatically apply based on race/tribe/gender.
-- Search/Replace Texture:
+- **Search/Replace Texture**:
   - If an image has _not been added yet_ , 'Search' will search for any files that match the _original material's name_ followed by either _d, _s, or _n.
 Not really needed here because this addon auto-applies the default/standard texture files.
   - If there is already an image attached, 'Replace' will search for any files in the specified folder with the _exact same filename as the currently attached image_ and will replace them.
 Useful for when looking to replace the default textures with _mods/upscaled_ textures.